Nick Carter: Career

-One of his dance teachers, Sandy, placed him in his first group called "Nick and the Angels."
+One of his dance teachers, Sandy, placed him in his first group, Nick and the Angels.
 Between 1989 and 1993, Carter recorded various popular songs, including "Breaking Up Is Hard to Do" and "Uptown Girl" and a few original songs that he would perform at events.
 These recordings appeared on an unofficial release called Before the Backstreet Boys 1989–1993 by Dynamic Discs, Inc., released in October 2002.
 It was revealed that through several auditions, Carter met AJ McLean and Howie Dorough and they became friends.

-He and his siblings grew up in an unconventional, dysfunctional family.
-He had a rough childhood due to his parents constantly fighting and screaming violently at each other.
-The friends that he had growing up were either dead, drug addicts, or in prison, and eventually, performing was Carter's most giant escape from his problems.
 At age 12, he put in a winning performance on the 1992 New Original Amateur Hour.

+Carter has stated that he endured a difficult childhood in a turbulent, high-conflict home.
+He has added that he was bullied and beaten up during junior high school.
+Due to the unpleasant experiences he had in school, he left school and was homeschooled instead.

 Backstreet Boys

 At 12 years old, Carter auditioned for Disney's The Mickey Mouse Club and the Backstreet Boys.
 He was asked to join the group and was given the choice of either joining The Mickey Mouse Club with a $50,000 contract or this new music group.
-Carter chose to go with the group rather than the Mickey Mouse Club.
-After he joined the group, he had his own personal tutor on tour.
+Carter chose to join the group rather than the Mickey Mouse Club.
+After he joined the group, he had his own personal tutor on tour with him.
 In 2013 or 2014, Carter received his GED as shown on I Heart Nick Carter.
-At 13 years old, Carter, AJ McLean, Brian Littrell, Howie Dorough, and Kevin Richardson formed the vocal group the Backstreet Boys on April 20, 1993.
-Carter is the youngest member.
+On April 20, 1993, when he was 13 years old, Carter formed the vocal group the Backstreet Boys along with AJ McLean, Brian Littrell, Howie Dorough, and Kevin Richardson.
+Carter is the group's youngest member.
 The Backstreet Boys have recorded several albums, beginning in the mid-1990s, the latest being 2019's DNA.
 In March 2016, the group announced that they would begin an exclusive headlining residency at Planet Hollywood in Las Vegas called Backstreet Boys: Larger Than Life.
+By October 14, 2022, their first-holiday album A Very Backstreet Christmas was released.